Escalade - header

 STATUS: Canceled

-This proposal was fewer than five miles from Grand Canyon National Park and included two concrete arch dams, one across a canyon east of the Little Colorado River and another on the Little Colorado River itself.
+This proposal was less than five miles from Grand Canyon National Park and included two dams, one across a canyon east of the Little Colorado River and another on the Little Colorado River itself.
 Details ›

 Project 2